 Booking tickets to swim with pigs in Freeport

-I booked our tickets for swimming with pigs in Freeport directly through Norwegian Cruise Line for $109 per person, although I usually avoid buying shore excursions through the cruise line.
-Why didn’t I book through an independent tour operator or a site that I trust (like Viator or Get Your Guide) and save some money?
+I booked our tickets for swimming with pigs in Freeport directly through Norwegian Cruise Line for $119 per person, although I usually avoid buying shore excursions through the cruise line.
+Why didn’t I book through an independent tour operator or a booking site that I trust and save some money?

 I read too many reviews that said this particular tour is often canceled without notice by the independent tour operator on Grand Bahama if not enough people sign up.
 Since meeting swimming pigs has been on my bucket list for a while now, I just didn’t want to take a chance.